isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/otp-setup.md

 # OTP Setup {#otp-setup}

-To set up a&nbsp;On-Target Percentage&nbsp;placement, follow the steps below:
+To set up a On-Target Percentage placement, follow the steps below:

 1. Click on New Placement
 1. Select your Ad Format
-1. Select&nbsp;BrandPoint Mode> CPM Tab
+1. Select BrandPoint Mode> CPM Tab
    [ ![](assets/otp-setup.png)](assets/otp-setup.png)

-1. In the top right corner, click on Edit OptionsName your placement &nbsp;(Recommended Naming Convention: Test Campaign: OTP&nbsp;: PR15s: US )
+1. In the top right corner, click on Edit OptionsName your placement  (Recommended Naming Convention: Test Campaign: OTP : PR15s: US )

     * Status: Choose whether the placement should begin right away or stay paused until you've confirmed all details.
     * Tags: Optional key words to help you search for your placement within the TubeMogul UI.
     * Pacing: Determine if you'd like to spend your daily placement budget evenly across 24 hours or as fast as possible within a couple of hours of the day.
 Fill as Fast as Possible accelerates delivery and is effective for placements with tight targeting parameters or short flight dates.
-    * [Optimization Goals:](../../../user-guide/optimization/optimization-goals.md)&nbsp;Sites demonstrating strength in this metric will be favored during bidding
+    * [Optimization Goals:](../../../user-guide/optimization/optimization-goals.md) Sites demonstrating strength in this metric will be favored during bidding
     * [Conversions](conversions.md): TubeMogul enables you to easily track conversions through our platform.
-It's recommended to&nbsp; [create a conversion pixel](conversions.md)&nbsp;at least a week prior to campaign launch to ensure proper implementation and pixel firing.
+It's recommended to  [create a conversion pixel](conversions.md) at least a week prior to campaign launch to ensure proper implementation and pixel firing.
 Once implemented, this is where you can enable the pixel on the placement level.
 Conversions can be any action performed by a viewer who was exposed to an ad such as returning to the brand site, signing up for a newsletter, inquiring for more information, etc.

-1. Next,&nbsp;follow the steps below:
+1. Next, follow the steps below:

     * GOALS: